getampt/docs/building-blocks/scheduled-tasks.md

 <!--
 title: Schedulers
 menuText: Schedulers
-description: Ampt provides an easy-to-use scheduled tasks interface to handle recurring tasks.
+description: Interfaces for creating scheduled handlers to handle recurring tasks.
 menuOrder: 3
 parent: Building Blocks
 -->

-# Schedulers

 Ampt supports setting up scheduled tasks, which you can create using the `schedule` interface of `@ampt/sdk`.
 Schedulers are particularly useful for: